mitmul/chainer-mdn/README.md

-# Mixture Density Network with Chainer
+# Mixture Density Networks with Chainer

-This is an example code of Mixture Density Network implemented with Chainer.
+This is an example code of Mixture Density Networks implemented with Chainer.
-All the parameters, network design, and how to prepare synthetic data are the same as this article: [Mixture Density Networks with TensorFlow](http://blog.otoro.net/2015/11/24/mixture-density-networks-with-tensorflow/).
+All the parameters, the network design, and how to prepare synthetic data are the same as this article: [Mixture Density Networks with TensorFlow](http://blog.otoro.net/2015/11/24/mixture-density-networks-with-tensorflow/).

 This repository is intended to be a draft for a repository in [chainer/models](https://github.com/chainer/models) which is to collect self-contained Chainer examples.